Hiram Walker: Walkerville

 The Walkerville community received a large reward in 1890.
-Through heavy petitioning, especially from that of the Walker family, the community became an incorporated town.
+Through heavy petitioning, especially by the Walker family, the community became an incorporated town.
 This released the burden of paying for many services from the Walker company.
 The City of Windsor was developing around this time, and by Walkerville becoming incorporated, it also helped the town ward off annexation with Windsor.
 Walkerville became a town on April 7, 1890.
 In honour of the incorporation and in gratitude to its founder, Walker received a bronze statue made by Tiffany’s.
 The ceremony took place on Walker’s birthday, July 4, which was declared by town council to be a public holiday.

 One of Walkerville’s great concerns was to be annexed with Windsor.
 The town tried and tried, yet eventually efforts failed and the two communities amalgamated, with Walkerville becoming a neighbourhood near East Windsor.
 Although Walkerville is a neighbourhood within the larger city limits, it still holds distinct historical significance.